Things to do in Reno, NV

 Get Your Bearings in Reno

-Avoid: The small motels off the main strip.
+Avoid: The small, weekly motels off the main strip in Downtown Reno.

-Hot Tips: The downtown area is small and it's easy to walk around.
+Hot Tips: The Downtown Reno area is small and it's easy to walk around.

-Be Sure to Sample: The famous Awful Awful Burger and the area's popular AYCE sushi.
+Be Sure to Sample: Reno's Awful Awful Burger at the Golden Nugget has become

 Hot Tips: Nearly every month, Reno has either a wine walk or a beer crawl.
 For just a few dollars, you can get a glass or cup and wander from bar to bar until you can't wander anymore.

 Avoid: Avoid the overpriced and more tacky souvenir shops located on Virginia Street near the Reno Arch.

 Hot Tips: Want to experience Burning Man without buying tickets?
 Check out Melting Pot World Emporium for costumes and desert gear.

 Best Local Souvenir: Pick up Nevada-themed clothing, hats and gear featuring original artwork at Reno eNVy in Downtown.